BC Short Term RENTAL REGISTRY

 Next, determine the intent of your purchase, How do you intend to use the property?
 How often will you use it?
 Do you need the property to earn revenue and if so how much?
 Is it an asset class you’ll purchase and never use?

-Continue reading “What are the 4 types of investment real estate?”
+Continue reading “What are the 4 TYPES of INVESTMENT real estate?”